-Come up with a profile including the professions, demographics, values, and motivations of these people.
+Come up with a profile with just the information you would actively use.
+Think of it as a cheat sheet rather than a biography.
 HubSpot has a nice tool to help you do this quickly.

 This is similar to the sales funnel model, except that it’s more from the buyer’s perspective, rather than the company’s point-of-view.
 There are three major phases:

 - Awareness: The prospect is experiencing symptoms of a problem, but they don’t know what that problem is.
 Their goal at this stage is to identify the problem.

 - Consideration: The prospect has identified their problem, but they don’t know the solution.
 Their goal is to understand what possible solutions exist.

 - Decision: The prospect has identified their problem and chosen a solution, but they haven’t decided on a vendor.
 Their goal is to pick a vendor.

 When choosing a persona to target, decide whether the premium content you want to write will be for awareness, consideration, or decision-stage buyers.
 Ideally, you should create content for all three.

 Each category of content performs a slightly different function, but together they move the prospect further down the funnel toward a purchase.